spraakbanken/korp-frontend/doc/frontend_devel.md

 - `modes/*mode.js`
 - `translations/*.json`

-Mode files should only be necessary for mode with custom functionality (in short, a mode is a collection of corpora that may have different functionality and is described later).
+Mode files should only be necessary for modes with custom functionality (in short, a mode is a collection of corpora that may have different functionality and is described later).

-If a new translation key needs to be added, see "Adding Languages" for instructions.
+If a new language needs to be added, see [Adding Languages](#adding-languages) for instructions.

-For more advanced use cases there is also the possibility to add own code, styling etc. in `custom`.
+For more advanced use cases there is also the possibility to custommize by adding add own code or styling, see [Customizing](#customizing).

-### Make Korp detect the configuration directory
+### Using a configuration directory

-To make Korp detect the configuration directory, add a file called `run_config.json` file in the root of the Korp repo with the following content:
+To use a configuration directory, add a file called `run_config.json` file in the root of the repository with the following content:

 ```
 {